 VAT on Commercial Properties in UAE

 If the acquired commercial property’s value exceeds Dhs 5,000,000, then it qualifies as capital asset according to executive regulations.
-This leads to even distribution for input VAT for the term that’s considered as the useful lifetime of the asset which is ten years in the case of commercial properties.

 From the perspective of the investor, the treatment implies an increased capital lock up in comparison to other jurisdictions wherein a total input VAT may be reclaimed with the financial year of the property’s purchase.
 But, full recovery for the VAT amount that was initially incurred is foreseen through the ongoing input tax offsetting e.g. maintenance related and output VAT e.g. from property leases throughout the term of usage of a property.